dteare/opbookmarks/README.md

 ## Usage

+You will need [1Password 8](http://1password.com/downloads/mac/#beta-downloads) as well as the [1Password CLI](https://developer.1password.com/docs/cli) installed.

 ```
 USAGE:
-    opbookmarks <EXPORT_PATH> <WATCH_PATH> [ACCOUNTS]...
+    opbookmarks [OPTIONS] <EXPORT_PATH> [ACCOUNTS]...

 ARGS:
     <EXPORT_PATH>    The path to export the metadata files to.
-Typically the same path that
+To use the same path that
-                     1Password 7 used, namely
+                     1Password 7 used, specify
                      ~/Library/Containers/com.agilebits.onepassword7/Data/Library/Caches/Metadata/1Password
-    <WATCH_PATH>     The path to the 1Password 8 database file to watch.
-Typically
-                     ~/Library/Group\ Containers/2BUA8C4S2C.com.1password/Library/Application\
-                     Support/1Password/Data
     <ACCOUNTS>...
 Account user UUIDs to generate metadata for.
 Defaults to all accounts.
 Use
-                     commas to separate multiple accounts.
+                     spaces to separate multiple accounts.
 UUIDs can be found using `op account
                      list`

+OPTIONS:
+    -h, --help                       Print help information
+    -w, --watch-path <WATCH_PATH>    The path to the 1Password 8 database file to watch.
+Typically
+                                     ~/Library/Group\
+                                     Containers/2BUA8C4S2C.com.1password/Library/Application\
+                                     Support/1Password/Data
 ```

-By default the 1Password 8 data folder will be monitored for changes.
-The FSEvents API provided by Apple is use and so this is efficient enough to leave running in the background indefinitely.
+Use `--watch-path` to monitor the 1Password 8 data folder for changes.
+This uses the FSEvents API provided by Apple which is efficient enough to leave running in the background indefinitely.

 Use `nohup` and append `&` to the above command to allow it to run even after the Terminal window is closed.
-For example to watch a single account indefinitely:
+For example to watch a single account indefinitely, even after the Terminal window is closed:

 `nohup cargo run $EXPORT_DIR $OP8_DATA_DIR BXRGOJ2Z5JB4RMA7FUYUURELUE &`